Lookyan/autohelm/README.md

 # Autohelm

-Filesystem watcher and auto minikube deployer
+Filesystem watcher and auto minikube deployer for Mac OS

 ## Requirements

 minikube >= 0.14

-docker configured to dockerd in minikube kubectl configured to local minikube cluster
+docker configured to dockerd in minikube

+kubectl configured to local minikube cluster

 ## Install